 Note: What is CRUD In Collection API?

-- CREATE: Adding new elements into the collection object.
+- CREATE: Adding new elements to the collection object.

 - READ Retrieving elements from the collection object.